-- A decontamination treatment should not be used simply as a precautionary measure and - decontamination treatments should not be used where the herbal substances/preparations/HMPs have - 223 microbial contents unfit for human or animal consumption.
-The presence of pathogenic bacteria must - be avoided or these bacteria must be completely killed or removed.
-Micro-organisms capable of - producing toxins, such as Clostridium botulinum or fungi, are harmless provided conditions prevent - their growth; however once the toxins are produced they are very difficult to eliminate.
-Therefore the - 227 possible presence of microbial metabolites needs to be carefully considered since the majority of - 228 microbial decontamination methods lead to reduction of viable microorganisms (TAMC and TYMC) but 229 do not reduce the levels of mycotoxins or endotoxins.
-Furthermore, only some decontamination - do not reduce the levels of mycotoxins or endotoxins.
-Furthermore, only some decontaminationmethods reduce the number of spores. - 231 The quality of a decontaminated herbal substance/preparation/HMP can be greatly influenced by - storage and shipping conditions due to the growth of bacteria surviving the process and chemical reactions such as oxidation and biochemical modifications of the chemical constituents of the herbal - 234 material. - 235 If a decontamination method is used, it should be demonstrated that the chemical profile of the - product has not been affected by the process.
-If any change in the chemical profile occurs this should - be addressed and fully justified.
-The impact on safety and efficacy aspects of the herbal - 238 substance/preparation/HMP should be considered and degradation products should be qualified - 239 toxicologically, as appropriate.
+A decontamination treatment may not be used to replace GACP or GMP or to disguise poor microbiological quality of the untreated herbal substance/preparation.
+The presence of pathogenic bacteria must be considered and steps taken to remove or control such organisms.
+Micro-organisms capable of producing toxins, such as Clostridium botulinum or fungi, are harmless provided conditions prevent their growth; however once the toxins are produced they are very difficult to eliminate.
+Therefore the possible presence of microbial metabolites needs to be carefully considered since the majority of microbial decontamination methods lead to reduction of viable microorganisms (TAMC and TYMC) but do not reduce the levels of mycotoxins or endotoxins.
+Furthermore, only some decontamination methods reduce the number of spores.
+The quality of a decontaminated herbal substance/preparation/HMP can be greatly influenced by storage and shipping conditions due to the growth of bacteria surviving the process and chemical reactions such as oxidation and biochemical modifications of the chemical constituents of the herbal material.

+If a decontamination method is used, it should be demonstrated during the product development that the material has not been significantly affected by the process e.g. by comparative fingerprint chromatograms.
+If significant change in the chemical profile occurs this should be addressed and fully justified.
+The impact on safety and efficacy aspects of the herbal substance/preparation/HMP should be considered.

-240 2.2.2.
+2.2.2.
 Choice of decontamination method

-- A number of different methods are available which may be used to reduce microbial contamination of - the herbal substance, the herbal preparation or during manufacture of the finished product.
-Where - 243 used, they should be performed as early as possible in order to maintain microbial quality at an - appropriate level throughout the entire manufacturing process and to minimise further microbialgrowth during and after manufacture of the product. - Any treatment should be chosen to be as gentle as possible in order to avoid unwanted changes - 247 (chemical and physical) in the quality of the product.
-The choice of method and establishment of - 248 process parameters (times, temperatures, pressures, concentrations, dose etc.) should be based on - 249 development and validation data.
+A number of different methods are available which may be used to reduce microbial contamination of the herbal substance, the herbal preparation or during manufacture of the finished product.
+Where used, they should be performed as early as possible in order to maintain microbial quality at an appropriate level throughout the entire manufacturing process and to minimise further microbial growth during and after manufacture of the product.

+Any treatment should be chosen to be as gentle as possible in order to avoid unwanted changes (chemical and physical) in the quality of the product.
+The choice of method and establishment of process parameters (times, temperatures, pressures, concentrations, dose etc.) should be based on development and validation data.

-250 The extraction process itself
+The extraction process itself

-- In many cases, the manufacturing process itself may provide a degree of microbial decontamination to - a certain extent.
-For example, extraction of the raw material with an alcoholic solution may represent a - microbial-reducing method.
-However, only higher alcohol concentrations (60 to 80%) have marked decontamination effects because, at lower concentrations of alcohol, the presence of water potentially - 255 facilitates the growth of the micro-organisms. - No obvious differences in microbial decontamination have been shown between the use of ethanol and - 257 methanol.
-Vegetative cells, particularly those of Gram-negative species, are very sensitive to heat and - 258 alcoholic solutions.
-The residual microbial contamination from such extraction processes is represented - 259 mainly by bacterial endospores, which are resistant to e.g. ethanol.
-Hydroalcoholic extraction with - heating usually yields products with relatively low TAMC (<104 CFU/ml). - 261 Production of a dry extract normally involves cautious evaporation of the organic solvent in a vacuum- - evaporator.
-In most cases, the resulting aqueous soft extract is mixed with suitable excipients and - then further evaporated to dryness using suitable equipment (e.g. spray drier or belt drier): the total
+In many cases, the manufacturing process itself may provide a degree of microbial decontamination to a certain extent.
+For example, extraction of the raw material with an alcoholic solution may represent a microbial-reducing method.
+Higher ethanol concentrations (60 to 95%) have marked bactericidal and fungicidal effects against vegetative forms, but some preservative effect is also seen at lower concentrations (above approx. 20%).
+Besides the ethanol concentration, the antimicrobial activity depends on the exposure time, temperature and microbial strains present.
+Ethanol is ineffective against bacterial spores.

+No obvious differences in microbial decontamination have been shown between the use of ethanol and methanol.
+Vegetative cells, particularly those of Gram-negative species, are very sensitive to heat and alcoholic solutions.
+The residual microbial contamination from such extraction processes is represented mainly by bacterial endospores, which are resistant to e.g. ethanol.
+Hydroalcoholic extraction with heating usually yields products with TAMC $<10^4$ CFU/ml.

+Production of a dry extract normally involves cautious evaporation of the organic solvent in a vacuumevaporator.
+In most cases, the resulting soft extract that still contains a water amount, is mixed with suitable excipients and then further evaporated to dryness using suitable equipment (e.g. spray drier or belt drier): the total microbial level may be increased after alcohol evaporation, as the water content of the soft extracts may facilitate microbial growth.
+This should be considered in development of the manufacturing process.